 The importance of digitization in banking

 In the United Kingdom, banks streamlining to adapt to a digital world has already had two major outcomes.
-First of all, branches and cash machines are closing; several major banks now offer mobile services to customers in less-accessible areas.
+Firstly, branches and cash machines are closing; several major banks now offer mobile services to customers in less-accessible areas.
 These services involve bank staff traveling around the country in vans containing bank machines.

 The future of banking: how fintech challenges banks